FarronF/limerick-council-meetings/meetings/2021/07/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st June 2021.md

 Bord Pleanála and the A/Senior Executive Officer, Planning and Environmental Services agreed to

-circulate this summary to the Members.---
+circulate this summary to the Members.
+---
 4

 **QUESTIONS**